mdshahadothosen2001/To_Do_List/README.md

 docker-compose up --build
 ```

-click here [URL](http://localhost:8000/task/)  for check this project working or not
+click here [URL](http://localhost:8000/)  for check this project working or not
-If you see login interface then it is working.
+If you see home interface then it is working.

 ## Access token and authentication